traefik/traefik/docs/content/user-guides/cert-manager.md

         kind: Issuer
     ```

-Let's see now how to use it with the various Kubernetes provider of Traefik Proxy.
+Let's see now how to use it with the various Kubernetes providers of Traefik Proxy.
 The enabled providers can be seen on the [dashboard](../../operations/dashboard/) of Traefik Proxy and also in the INFO logs when Traefik Proxy starts.

 ### with an Ingress